 The oven is very similar to the refrigerator when it comes to the safety of the ferret.
 But, the danger lies in the other location and that is underneath the oven.
 Your ferret could climb in the over from underneath and burn himself on the pilot light.

-So, the best solution is to lower the oven as much as you can or install a construction around the legs to prevent your ferret from entering the oven from beneath it.
-The second option is similar to the ferret proof solution with the couch.
+So, the best solution is to lower the oven as much as you can or install an obstacle around the legs to prevent your ferret from entering the oven from beneath it.
+The second option is similar to the ferret-proof solution with the couch.

 How To Ferret Proof Household Items?